Written by

 This is a time to get creative!
 Not only can you still raise valuable funds with a virtual event, but you can also engage your supporters with your cause from a distance.
 Host a virtual gala, a virtual auction, have cyclists bike their own races and share their progress with a hashtag, or create the next viral stay-at-home challenge.

-We’ve put together a great guide to take your Event virtual, and there are tons of others out there.
+There are tons of others out there.
 In this time of “social isolation,” we are all craving a sense of community and normalcy.
 You can provide that by keeping your event alive or creating an all-new one.

 Not wanting to go virtual?
 Another option is to postpone your event.
 When is a safe time to postpone until?
 No one can definitively say at this point.
 Some charities have already selected a date in the Fall but others are postponing indefinitely, as they wait to see how the current situation develops.